davidroad/DeepFace/README.md

+##DeepFace use basenji as the backbone model
-#Install https://github.com/calico/basenji in virtual environment basenji
+##Install https://github.com/calico/basenji in virtual environment basenji

 source activate basenji